 All premature babies in the NICU (neonatal intensive care unit) have their blood oxygen levels closely monitored.
-Babies born less than 30 weeks gestation or weighing 1,500 grams or less are examined by an ophthalmologist (eye doctor).
-Eyedrops are used to dilate (expand) the pupil of the eye.
-This allows the doctor to look through the pupil to check the blood vessels on the retina.
-If the doctor sees abnormal blood vessels, the ROP is rated from stage 1 (mild) to stage 5 (severe).
+Babies born less than 30 weeks gestation or weighing 1,500 grams or less are examined by an ophthalmologist (a healthcare provider who treats eye problems).
+Eye drops are used to dilate (expand) the pupil of the eye.
+This allows the healthcare provider to look through the pupil to check the blood vessels on the retina.
+If the healthcare provider sees abnormal blood vessels, the ROP is rated from stage 1 (mild) to stage 5 (severe).
 The location of the blood vessels is also noted.
 The first exam may be done around 4 to 6 weeks after birth.
-Depending on the results of this exam and the baby’s gestational age, follow-up exams are always necessary.
+Depending on the results of this exam and the baby’s gestational age, follow-up exams are almost always necessary.

 Mild ROP (stages 1 and 2) often needs no treatment.
 Babies with moderate to severe ROP may need laser surgery.
-This treatment uses laser photocoagulation to create small burns that create scar tissue.
+This treatment uses a laser to create small burns that make scar tissue.
 These scars seal the borders of the retina, slowing or reversing the abnormal growth of blood vessels and helping prevent detachment.
 Laser surgery is often effective.
 It is not likely to cause complications.

 Many babies with ROP have no lasting effects.
-The more severe the disease, the more likely that it will lead to permanent vision problems.
-The baby’s vision will most likely need to be evaluated within 6 months after leaving the hospital, to see if glasses or eye exercises are needed.
+The more severe the disease, the higher the chance of permanent vision problems.
+The baby’s vision will most likely need to be evaluated within 6 months after leaving the hospital to see if glasses or eye exercises are needed.
 In rare cases, ROP can lead to blindness.

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.